solliancenet/ica-wbs/Whiteboard design session/design-challenge-guide-facilitator.md

 Directions:  With all participants in the session, the facilitator/SME presents an overview of the customer case study along with technical tips.

-1. Meet your table participants and trainer
+1. Meet your table participants and facilitator

 2. Read all of the directions for steps 1-3 in the student guide